Glossary

 E

 External ID.
 A random secret embedded in the cloud account's IAM trust policy.
-LakeSail must present it to assume the role.
-Prevents confused-deputy attacks.
+LakeSail must present it to assume the role, which prevents confused-deputy attacks.
 See Security & IAM.

 I